orsonteodoro/oiledmachine-overlay/README.md

 used when just asan presented.
 Give me the full list.
 The temperature should use red, orange, yellow, blue.
 I only want the vulnerabilities from now to previous year.
 The vulnerabilities should be deduped and unique only one cwe per row.
+After that list is generated, create a separate list listing the statistical frequency of sanitizers used in the first table and sort that bottom list by frequency.

 To get a nice table of vulnerability protection per sanitizer, ask the AI/LLM this: